The Bankrate promise

 In football, getting called for a penalty can result in lost yardage.
 But when it comes to banking, being charged a penalty can be costly for your hard-earned money.
 That’s why it pays to steer clear of triggering them.

-Common penalties such as overdraft and non-sufficient funds fees are pricey.
-Even as some banks have recently been reducing overdraft fees, the average overdraft fee across checking accounts was $33.58 in 2021, according to Bankrate’s checking and ATM fee survey.
+Common penalties such as overdraft and nonsufficient funds (NSF) fees are pricey.
+Even as some banks have recently been reducing overdraft fees, the average overdraft fee across checking accounts was $26.61 in 2023, according to Bankrate’s checking and ATM fee survey.

 Knowing the most common penalties and fees on banking products, and how you can avoid them, can help you save cash.